-The Company shall establish, as committees under the Board of Directors, a Nomination Advisory Committee and a Remuneration Advisory Committee, each of which are composed mainly of Outside Directors.
-The Company shall seek from these Committees necessary advice on nomination of candidates for Directors (excluding Directors who are Audit & Supervisory Committee Members) and Directors who are Audit & Supervisory Committee Members, election of Senior Management, a remuneration system for Directors, Etc. (as defined in Appendix 1) or others, levels of the remuneration, etc.
+The Company shall establish, as committees under the Board of Directors, a Nomination Advisory Committee and a Remuneration Advisory Committee, each of which are composed mainly of Outside Directors & Auditors.
+The Company shall seek from these Committees necessary advice on nomination of candidates for Directors or Corporate Auditors, election of Senior Management, a remuneration system for Directors, Etc. (as defined in Appendix 1) or others, levels of the remuneration, etc.

-In addition, the Remuneration Advisory Committee is entrusted by the Board of Directors to determine the individual amounts of remuneration for the Senior Management and Directors (excluding Directors who are Audit & Supervisory Committee Members) based on the "Policies for Determining Remuneration of Senior Management and Directors".
+In addition, the Remuneration Advisory Committee is entrusted by the Board of Directors to determine the individual amounts of remuneration for the Senior Management and Directors based on the "Policies for Determining Remuneration of Senior Management and Directors".